 Countryman has previously directed BioServe K-12 education experiments involving the behavior of butterflies, ladybugs and spiders in space, reaching hundreds of thousands of students around the world in the past two decades.
 For the ant experiments, BioServe is partnering with the Baylor College of Medicine’s Center for Education Outreach, a longstanding BioServe partner that has developed the education curriculum guide for the experiment.

 BioServe research partners on the ant project include Gordon of Stanford University and Associate Professor Michael Greene of the University of Colorado Denver.
 The experiment is sponsored by NASA’s National Lab Education Office as well as the Center for the Advancement of Science in Space, a nonprofit group headquartered in Cape Canaveral, Fla.

-    Teachers interested in participating in the ant experiments can contact Countryman at firstname.lastname@example.org.
+Teachers interested in participating in the ant experiments may contact Countryman at email@example.com.
 More information on the project for teachers and students will be online beginning in mid-January at http://www.bioedonline.org.

-    The launch of the Cygnus cargo vessel is slated for 9:42 p.m.
-Dec.
-18 from NASA’s Wallops Island Flight Facility in Virginia.
-It will be the first Cygnus resupply cargo mission launched to ISS by Orbital Sciences Corp. and follows the earlier successful launch of a Cygnus demo flight to ISS that arrived at the orbiting station Oct.
+The flight will be the first Cygnus resupply cargo mission launched to ISS by Orbital Sciences Corp. and follows the earlier, successful launch of a Cygnus demo flight to ISS that arrived at the orbiting station Oct.
 22.

 For more information on BioServe visit http://www.colorado.edu/engineering/BioServe/index.html.